 SSH works, it just spits out this error in the system log every time connected.

-#1 Updated by Jose Luis Duran almost 3 years ago
+#1 Updated by Jose Luis Duran about 3 years ago

 You probably had connected previously to 192.168.2.21 as root and have a DSA public key in your